veryaustin/davis-theme-html/README.md

-Raw HTML/CSS markup for "Min": A simple theme for Ghost blogging platform
+Raw HTML/CSS markup for "Davis": A simple theme for Ghost blogging platform
 -----------------------------

-Documentation coming soon!
+This project is the raw HTML markup for the Davis Ghost theme.
+Please visit the [Davis Theme ](https://github.com/veryaustin/davis-ghost-theme) repository to install in your Ghost blog.